 So it seems that pink wine is in – again.
 According to the WSTA (Wine and Spirit Trade Association) in 2018 100 million bottles of rosé wine were bought in the UK, a 5% value increase over the last year.
 There tend to be sales spikes around valentines day and when the weather starts to get a little warmer.
 However Aldi report they have recently started to see an increased demand for rosé all year round.

-I’m a huge fan of rosés, particularly those made in Provence and the south of France.
+I’m a huge fan of rosés, particularly those made in Provence and the Southern Rhone Valley in France.
 They aren’t necessarily my first choice in the depths of and English winter but I do like to have a bottle or two on hand just in case.

 Here’s what I’ve been drinking lately.
 This typically easy-drinking rosé made from a blend of southern Rhone grape varieties of Cinsault, Grenache and Syrah.
-It’s not from Provence but from the Ventoux appellation and made by the Perrin family from Chateau Beaucastel in Chateauneuf du Pape.
-Readily available here at around £7.99 from Waitrose, Majestic & Co-op
+It’s not from Provence but from the Ventoux appellation and made by the Perrin family who own Chateau Beaucastel in Chateauneuf du Pape.
+Don’t forget pink wine is in – again.
+This is readily available at around £7.99 from amongst others, Waitrose, Majestic & Co-op

 Food Matching: Pink food is generally great with pink wined (!)
 Salmon, Nicoise Salad, The Ultimate Greek Salad, seafood, shellfish and goat’s cheese